Frequently Asked Questions

 Answer

-• In most situations, food hampers are built at the Food Bank warehouse and delivered to your community depot.
+• In most situations, food hampers are built at the main Food Bank warehouse and delivered to your community food depot.
 There are depots in neighbourhoods throughout Edmonton located mostly in churches and community centres.
-Volunteers at the depot will greet you, ask for your identification and identification for each person in your household.
+Volunteers at the depot will greet you, ask for your identification (and identification for each person in your household), and give you your hamper.

 Please be prepared to transport your box(es) of food OR repackage the food into your own grocery bags to take home.

 • A hamper includes fresh and nonperishable items such as milk, eggs, bread, fruit, vegetables, yogurt, pasta, canned meat, and soup.
-The items in your food hamper vary as they have been donated or purchased by Edmonton's Food Bank.
-We do our best to follow Canada’s Food Guide to provide clients with a healthy food hamper.
+The items in your food hamper vary as they have been gleaned (i.e. salvaged), donated, or purchased by Edmonton's Food Bank.
+We do our best to follow Canada’s Food Guide to provide clients with healthy variety of food in their hamper.

-If you have specific dietary needs such as those with diabetes or celiac disease, or if you require other items such as diapers, baby formula or pet food, please tell your Client Services worker and we will do our best to accommodate your needs.
+If you have specific dietary needs such as those with diabetes or celiac disease, or if you require other items such as diapers, baby formula or pet food, please tell the client services team member helping you and we will do our best to accommodate your needs.

 • The majority of food has a Best Before Date which is NOT an expiration date.
 For most food, the Best Before Date is used for rotating food or is a "best quality before date".